 The Puget Sound women’s tennis team vaulted into second place in the Northwest Conference after beating Whitworth, 7-2, in the Tennis Pavilion Saturday.
 The Logger men lost on the road at Whitworth, 9-0.

 The Puget Sound women’s tennis team won its third consecutive match by defeating the College of Idaho, 8-1, in the Tennis Pavilion Sunday afternoon.
 Earlier in the day, the Puget Sound men’s tennis team lost at home against Linfield, 9-0.

-The Puget Sound women’s tennis team extended its winning streak to three matches when it defeated Pacific, 7-2, in a Northwest Conference contest at home Sunday afternoon.
-The Logger men lost at Pacific, 9-0.
+Although Nicole Bouche’s streak came to an end, the Puget Sound women’s tennis team pushed its win streak to three matches with a 6-3 victory at Pacific Sunday.
+The Logger men lost at home against the Boxers, 9-0.

 The Puget Sound men’s tennis team nearly won its first match of the season, but it came up short at home against Willamette, 5-4, Saturday.
 The Logger women won their second consecutive match with a 6-3 victory at Willamette.

 For the first time in March, the Puget Sound men’s tennis team hosts a pair of Northwest Conference matches when it welcomes Willamette (March 16) and Pacific (March 17) to the Tennis Pavilion this weekend.
 Meanwhile, the Logger women compete on the road against the Bearcats and Boxers.